Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/customize/color-theme.md

 ---
 layout: docs
 title: Color theme
-description: Boosted is supported by an extensive color system that themes our styles and components.
+description: OUDS Web is supported by an extensive color system that themes our styles and components.
 This enables more comprehensive customization and extension for any project.
 group: customize
 aliases:
   - "/docs/customize/color/"